 COLOR FILM and DIGITAL CAMERAS

-Imani cries with worry as hunger advocate Mariana Chilton makes a house visit to help.© 2019 Sharon Gekoski-Kimmel
+Food Insecurity: Imani cries with worry as hunger advocate Mariana Chilton makes a home visit to help.
+There was no food to feed her children before they went off to school. © Sharon Gekoski-Kimmel

 All photos copyrighted © 2019 Sharon Gekoski-Kimmel